-• Sharing the housing of other persons due to loss of housing, economic hardship or a similar reasons;

-• Living in a motel, hotel, trailer park or campground due to lack of alternative adequate accommodations;

-Living in emergency or transition shelters;

-• Living in cars, parks, public spaces, abandoned buildings, bus or train stations or similar settings;

-• Living in substandard housing (no running water or working utilities, infestations, etc.).
+- Sharing the housing of other persons due to loss of housing, economic hardship or a similar reason; - Living in a motel, hotel, trailer park or campground due to lack of alternative adequate accommodations; - Living in emergency or transition shelters; - Living in cars, parks, public spaces, abandoned buildings, bus or train stations or similar settings; - Living in substandard housing (no running water or working utilities, infestations, etc)

-Children who are experiencing homelessness may qualify for assistance with free school lunch, school supplies/materials, tutoring, and transportation so that they can remain in their school of origin throughout the duration of their homeless episode.
+Children experiencing homelessness may qualify for assistance with free school lunch, school supplies/materials, tutoring, and transportation so they can remain in their school of origin throughout their homeless episode.

-If you believe you child(ren) may qualify for this service, please contact Mindy Stewart.
+If you believe your child(ren) may qualify for this service, please contact Shelly Digon.

 If your living situation changes during the school year, and you and your children become homeless, please be sure to contact the school.
-We will work with you so that your child (ren)'s education is disrupted as little as possible.
+We will work with you so that your child(ren)'s education is disrupted as little as possible